eclipse-theia/theia/doc/Developing.md

 This command does a few things:

- - downloads Node.js package dependencies
+ - downloads Node.js package dependencies (Lerna and yo)
+ - executes the `prepare` script that uses:
+ 	- `lerna` to build `generator-theia` and link it in `/node_modules`
- - generate package.json for Node.js packages
+ 	- `generator-theia` to generate package.json for Node.js packages (core, extensions, and examples)
- - link core, extensions and examples packages
+ 	- `lerna` to link these packages
- - build core, extensions and examples packages
+ 	- `lerna` to run `clean` and `build` scripts on extensions and examples

+To learn more and understand precisely what's going on, please read `/package.json`.

 ## Run the browser-based example application